Charles Calveley Foss: Later life

 At the conclusion of hostilities, Foss was promoted to brevet lieutenant colonel and appointed chief of staff at the 57th Division and remained in this position into 1919, at which time he went to the Staff College at Camberley for further training.
 He graduated the following year.
 He spent five years at the War Office before being given command of the King's Liverpool Regiment.

-In 1933 he was promoted to colonel and posted to Burma as commander of the Rangoon Brigade Area.
+On 29 October 1933 he was promoted to colonel, with seniority backdated to 1 January 1923, and posted to Burma as commander of the Rangoon Brigade Area.
 He was also appointed as aide-de-camp to King George V, taking over from Brigadier Victor Fortune.
 He was appointed a Companion of the Order of the Bath (CB) in the 1937 New Year Honours.
 He retired the same year having achieved the rank of brigadier.

 During the Second World War, he was a member of the home guard in Bedfordshire and also commandant of the Bedfordshire Army Cadet Force.
 In 1943 he was appointed a deputy lieutenant of Bedfordshire.
 He died on 9 April 1953 in London, survived by his second wife who he had married in 1950.
 His first wife had died in 1947.
 He is buried in West Hill Cemetery at Winchester in Hampshire.